espocrm/documentation/administration/troubleshooting-outlook.md

 ## Error: Application is not configured as a multi-tenant application

-From the app's Overview page, select the Authentication section and change the value selected under Supported account types.
+In the Azure Active Directory admin center from the app's Overview page, select the Authentication section and change the value selected under Supported account types.

 ## Non-admin user's issues